-Where community members wish to undertake work on or near a Powerlink transmission line easement, Powerlink provides guidance in their publication, Powerlink Management of Easement Co-use Requests Guideline, freely available on Powerlink's Website.
+Where landholder or community members wish to undertake work on or near a Powerlink transmission line easement, Powerlink provides guidance in their publication, Powerlink Management of Easement Co-use Requests Guideline, freely available on Powerlink's Website.
 It provides guidelines on activities which are generally permitted, require written approval or are not permitted.
+In addition the easement terms and conditions also provide information on the rights and responsibilities of landholders and Powerlink on easements.

-Trespassing on or vandalisms of transmission towers or substations can result in severe or fatal injury.
-Substations are securely locked and monitored at all times.
-Powerlink is also committed to continued delivery of powerline safety messages to the community, through the 'Look up and Live' campaign, electrical safety awareness activities and community engagement activities to increase public awareness of the powerlines and substation safety.
+Trespassing on or vandalisms of transmission towers or the switching station can result in severe or fatal injury.
+Switching stations are securely locked and monitored at all times.
+Powerlink is also committed to continued delivery of powerline safety messages to the community, through the 'Look up and Live' campaign, electrical safety awareness activities and community engagement activities to increase public awareness of the powerlines and switching station safety.